"Law & Order" director Jason "Jace" Alexander has been arrested on child pornography charges, according to police.

 Alexander was arraigned in Dobbs Ferry Village Court and held on $10,000 cash bail.
 He is due in court on November 19.
 If convicted, he faces a maximum sentence of seven years in state prison.

-Alexander has directly nearly three dozen episodes of "Law and Order" since the mid-1990s.
+Alexander has directed nearly three dozen episodes of "Law and Order" since the mid-1990s.
 He is also known for his work on "Rescue Me" and "Carry Me Home."
 He and his wife have three children.

 Attorney information was not immediately available.